 Game 1: Friday 16 March at 7.30 pm (Fox Sports)

 Game 2: Sunday 18 Mar at 4.30 pm (Fox Sports)

 Game 3: Friday 23 March at 7.30 pm (Fox Sports)

 Game 4: Sunday 25 March at 7.30 pm (Fox Sports)

 Shown as Sydney time, adjust for regional differences. *Best of five series, games four and five are not guaranteed.
-Likewise, the 2018 NBL Grand Final is not available on Free to Air TV in Australia.
+Likewise, the 2018 NBL Grand Final is available on Free to Air TV in Australia.

-NBL Live Streaming and a Free Trial
+NBL Live Streaming

 So if you’re a resident of Australia you may wish to consider the Foxtel Now 2 weeks Free live TV trial, which will broadcast this exciting basketball action and up to five NBA games online* every week, as well as offering live NBL Grand Final streaming to eligible mobile devices using the Foxtel Go app within just minutes of getting set-up.